Ohlins Rally & Track Owners Manual

 Before installation

-Ohlins Racing AB can not be held responsible for any damage whatsoever to suspension or vehicle, or injury to persons, if the instructions for fitting and maintenance are not followed exactly.
+Ohlins Racing can not be held responsible for any damage whatsoever to suspension or vehicle, or injury to persons, if the instructions for fitting and maintenance are not followed exactly.
+Similarly, the warranty will become null and void if the instructions are not adhered to.

 1. Installing a suspension, that is not approved by the vehicle manufacturer, may affect the stability of your vehicle.
 Ohlins Racing AB cannot be held responsible for any personal injury or damage whatsoever that may occur after fitting the suspension.
 Contact an Ohlins dealer or other qualified person for advice.